mark-watson/LM_Studio_BOOK/manuscript/apimcp.md

-# A technical Introduction to Model Context Protocol and Experiments with LM Studio
+# A Technical Introduction to Model Context Protocol and Experiments with LM Studio

 Here I will guide you, dear reader, through the process of using the Model Context Protocol (MCP).
 This is a long chapter.
 We will start with some background material and then work through a few examples that you can easily modify for your own applications.